What Is Hospitality Management?

-The American Hotel and Lodging Association (AHLA) reported in 2012 that the travel and tourism industry is one of the top ten largest industries in the country.
-The lodging industry had a revenue of $155.5 billion that same year.
+According to the American Hotel and Lodging Association (AHLA), the travel and tourism industry is one of the top ten largest industries in the country.
+The lodging industry had sales of $163 billion in 2013.

 Typically, a bachelor's degree in business or hospitality management is required for management jobs.
 Several major universities offer hospitality management majors, and programs may even offer specializations in lodging, food and beverage, tourism, events, casinos and clubs.
 Coursework may cover customer service, cost control, property management, catering, labor relations and international hospitality.